Amozaya/3D-Academy/README.md

 * **Navigation bar**

 -Navigation bar features the links to different sections of the website, such as Home, About, Courses, Gallery, and Contact Form.
 It is fully responsive, fixed to the top of the page, and it also contains the logo of "3D Academy".
-Navigation by navbar offers a smooth scrolling through the website for better user experience.
+Navigation by navbar offers a smooth scrolling through the website for a better user experience.

 -This section will allow user to easily navigate through the website without scrolling or need to use "Back" button of the browser.